 Yes, in Google Sheets, you can enhance your x-y graph with trendlines, data labels, and error bars to better visualize the relationship between variables.

-Creating an x y graph in Google Sheets is straightforward and beneficial for data visualization.
+Creating an x y graph in Google Sheets requires understanding multiple functions and features, which can be time-consuming.